December 15, 2025

 Scan QR code or select store link

-MVNOs’ coverage would be the same as an MNO.
+MVNOs’ coverage will be the same as an MNO.
 For example, if you’re on a phone plan with an MVNO that’s using AT&T’s network, you would expect to receive the same coverage as an AT&T plan.
-The main difference being that MVNOs get lower priority data, so the data speeds themselves are either slower, or can experience slowdowns during times of congestion (like in crowded urban areas).
-You should always check the broadband fact sheets on a phone provider’s plans to confirm the data speeds to verify if the range is sufficient for your needs (if you’re an avid online gamer, for example).
+The main difference being that MVNOs get lower priority data, so the data speeds themselves are either slower or users may experience slowdowns during times of congestion (like in crowded urban areas).
+You should always check the broadband fact sheets on a phone provider’s plans for promised data speeds to see if the range is sufficient for your needs (if you’re an avid online gamer, for example).

-MVNOs are synonymous with prepaid phone plans, as they all operate on a prepaid billing system, whereby you pay for the phone service in advance, unlike MNOs that send you a bill after your month of service.
+MVNOs are synonymous with prepaid phone plans, because they all operate on a prepaid billing system, where you pay for the phone service in advance.
+That's unlike MNOs, which send you a bill after your month of service.

 MVNOs’ customer support ranges between different carriers.
 Most MVNO carriers are online-only, which allows them to offer even cheaper prices, but does also mean they don’t offer in-person support for activations or phone purchases.
 For those online carriers, you can expect to receive support in the form of a telephone line or an online chat service.